elisabethgnewman/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/88783255/144766918-e612b319-dd18-43e9-ae22-cf6ad6263ad0.png)

 This exercise allows the audience to see a total summary as well as a summary of each manufacturing lot.

+### The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

+As shown in the tables above, Lots 1 and 2 meet the design specification of the variance of the suspension coils not exceeding 100 pounds per square inch.
+Lot 3, however, has a variance of pounds per square inch of 170.29, so it does not meed the design specification.